 Federal Appellate Procedure

 One of the more difficult aspects of appealing a criminal conviction is adhering to the many procedural requirements.
-An attorney at Spolin Law P.C. may be able to help guide you through the process.
-We are highly experienced in the procedural aspects of filing a notice of appeal and appellate briefs.
+An experienced appellate attorney can guide defendants in obtaining a complete record of the case, analyzing the basis for an appeal, and filing for an appeal.
+Attorneys with appellate experience understand the procedural aspects of filing a notice of appeal and appellate briefs.

 How Lawyers Handle Criminal Appeals